Surviving the Crash after your Crush

 his mother.
 As absurd as this sounds, she was the more influential

 presence in his life.
-His father was either passive or rageful and
+His father was either passive/compliant or

-abusive, and spent a lot of time away from the home.
-Borderline
+rageful and abusive, and spent a lot of time away from the home.

-mothers may try to mold their sons into somebody who's very different
+Borderline mothers may try to mold their sons into somebody who's

-from the man they've married, which has far reaching repercussions
+very different from the man they've married, which has far reaching

 my dad's bad, so am I." At the same

-time, Mom's views are heavily biased and usually distorted, as to
+time, Mother's views are heavily biased and typically distorted,

 ideation of women could have easily been sullied by his mother's